craftcms/docs/docs/2.x/plugins/hooks-reference.md

 :   An array of CP alerts, or `null` if there are no alerts to display.

-Gives plugins a chance to register new Control Panel alerts.
+Gives plugins a chance to register new control panel alerts.

 ```php
 public function getCpAlerts($path, $fetch)